+Securities and it may be difficult or impossible for an investor to sell or otherwise dispose of the Securities.
+Furthermore, the investors are not permitted to assign the Securities without the Issuer's prior written consent in accordance with the NPA.
 Escrow Agent / Paying Agent GoldStar Trust Company, a trust only branch of Happy State Bank.
 NextSeed Fee There are no fees to open an investment account on the Portal or to make an investment in Securities.
 For each payment made by the Issuer, NextSeed will deduct a service fee in an amount equal to 1.0% of such payment to cover transaction and administrative costs.
-Security Interest The Issuer will grant a security interest in all of its assets and Ian Thurwachter, a manager of the Issuer, will provide a personal guarantee in favor of NextSeed for the benefit of the investors to secure the Issuer's obligations under the NPA and the Notes.
+Security Interest The Issuer will grant a security interest in all of its assets in favor of NextSeed for the benefit of the investors to secure the Issuer's obligations under the NPA and the Notes.
 Tax Considerations The Issuer intends to treat the Securities as contingent debt instruments for U.S. federal income tax purposes.
 Preparation and distribution of required tax documents to investors (e.g., Form 1099-INT) will be handled electronically at no additional cost on an annual basis.
 See Section VII for more details.
 Modification of Terms Investors may not modify the terms of the investment set forth in the NPA.
+The NPA may only be modified with the consent of all investors and the Issuer.
 Governing Law Each NPA and Note will be governed by the laws of the State of Texas.